 9. EmpireCLS

-EmpireCLS is the second independent operator and the owned-fleet executive answer.
+EmpireCLS is the other national operator on this list and the owned-fleet executive answer.
 A long-running chauffeured-services company that operates its own fleet, EmpireCLS runs an executive chauffeured sedan-and-SUV product with corporate-account infrastructure and a published quote.
 For an executive program that prefers an owned fleet to a dispatch network, EmpireCLS is the established option.

 Booking is by phone, app, or corporate portal, with a published quote and account billing.
 Where EmpireCLS clears the bar at #9 is the owned-fleet consistency and the established executive brand; where it sits below the higher-ranked NYC operators is the local NYC flat-rate transparency and, often, the rate.
 Confirm the rate sheet and the billing format.